 The others were Pepe, the owner of Bar Bilbainos, a short, stocky man in his fifties with long dark greying hair and a drooping moustache.
 Fran was a short, cheeky fellow in his early thirties with chiselled features, dark curly hair, and a muscular frame.
 Jorge was mid-forties, lanky, almost bald, and had a grip of steel.
 He had a piece of straw stuck to his shirt sleeve.

-Irena chose that moment to start cleaning the bar, so we had a brief pause while they all gabbled among themselves.
+Irena chose that moment to start cleaning the bar, so we had a brief pause, while they all gabbled among themselves.
 They seemed amiable and keen to get on, so I fetched the darts from the till stood on the throwing line, and rattled three into the treble twenty.
 I chalked up 180, pulled out the darts, and offered them to our new friends.

 Fran stepped forward, aimed, and threw and managed to hit the board with all three.
 I chalked up his score.
 Pepe and Jorge did the same.
-I then explained starting and finishing with a double and the winner was the first to 501.
+I explained starting and finishing with a double and the winner was the first to 501.
 El Rubio translated.
 After half an hour they were reasonably competent, and Miguel announced he wanted a go.

 Jorge took his crutches.
 Pepe and Fran held him up while he aimed and threw.
 He also rattled three into the treble twenty.
 I applauded.
 Pepe gabbled something and they all laughed.